BBCNI/Interminimal/README.md

 If you know your fat strings are not templated you should use the `content` property of `T` to [disable template substitution](#disabling-template-substitution).

-When you do want template expansion this is how it works.
+When you do want template substitution this is how it works.

 ```js
 const dictionary = {